sullivant/tinystatus/README.md

 * `http` - Check http status
 * `ping` - Check ping status; its line on the status page will include the average time for the pings
 * `port` - Check open port status
-* 'group' - Ability to separate sections in checks.csv with group titles
+* `group` - Ability to separate sections in checks.csv with group titles

 There are also `http4`, `http6`, `ping4`, `ping6`, `port4`, `port6` for IPv4 or IPv6 only check.
 Note: `port4` and `port6` require OpenBSD `nc` binary.